The Akmani Legian – Modern, comfortable, compact, and in the heart of the action.

 - For Families: Some rooms have connecting doors and suites can fit in 1 or perhaps 2 extra single beds.

 - Walking: Walkable to everything that Kuta and Legian have to offer.

 - Cars, Motorbikes, & Taxis: To go anywhere within southern Bali, hire metered taxis which are abundant, cheap, and comfortable.
 For longer distances, organize a chartered car with driver (for a negotiable fare).
-Drivers hang about street corners but it’s best to organize this through the hotel.
-Driving a car is not recommended anywhere in Bali and renting one in Kuta is madness.
-Motorbikes are easy to rent and useful for getting around the backstreets of Kuta but not so elsewhere in southern Bali.
+Drivers hang about street corners but it’s best to organize through the hotel.
+Driving is not recommended anywhere in Bali and renting a car in Kuta is madness.
+Motorbikes are easy to rent and useful for getting around the backstreets of Kuta, but not so elsewhere in southern Bali.

 - Shuttle Bus: To reach another town outside of southern Bali, e.g. Ubud, buy a ticket at a travel agency for a shuttle bus.
-The main operator, Perama, provides services all over Bali from its office on Jalan Legian street in Kuta, about 900m south of the hotel.
-(11-minute walk).
+The main operator, Perama, provides services all over Bali from its office on Jalan Legian street in Kuta, about 1 km south of the hotel.